oluseunodulano/acid-base-mixing-demo/README.md

 # 🧪 Acid–Base Mixing Interactive Demo

-An engaging web-based simulation that helps **students understand how acids and bases react** under different mixing conditions.
+This is an engaging web-based simulation that helps **students understand how acids and bases react** under different mixing conditions.
 Built with **HTML, CSS, and JavaScript**, it provides a simple, interactive way to explore neutralization reactions and pH changes.

----

 ## 🎯 Features
 - Choose **acid and base types** (strong/weak).